-When your business deals with products that are climate sensitive, temperature controlled warehousing is a life-saver.
+When your business deals with products that are sensitive to heat or cold, temperature controlled warehousing is a life-saver.
 Here’s what you need to know to keep your goods – in good shape!

 When your business depends on stability, sourcing a specialized, temperature-controlled warehouse is an imperative.
 By definition, temperature controlled warehousing maintains a specific temperature by incorporating a method of cooling or heating.

 Items such as perishable temperature-sensitive products require a stable environment to last for often extended periods.
 Without the services of such warehouse providers and their continuity across the chain of logistics, it becomes next to impossible to ship goods from one location to another.